MicrosoftDocs/azure-docs/articles/active-directory-b2c/tutorial-authenticate-nodejs-webapp-msal.md

 ### Test edit profile
 1. After you sign in, select **Edit profile**.
-1. Enter new changes as desired, and then select Continue.
+1. Enter new changes as required, and then select **Continue**.
 You should see the page with sign in status showing the new changes such the Given Name.

 ### Test password reset
 1. After you sign in, select **Reset password**.